tukkek/shatteredlite/README.md

 Upon speaking to the Emissary, players are now given a number of tonics and elixirs, much needed to tackle their first shard.
 For purists, the amount given here may seem excessive so let's examine the reasoning involved.

-Upon finishing your first shard in Shatterfield, players are rewarded with a number of chests and a Devotion Shrine.
+Upon finishing your first shard in Shatteredlite, players are rewarded with a number of chests and a Devotion Shrine.
 The most purchasing power here comes from the iron bits dropped from the chests: around $10,000.
 Split roughly evenly between tonics and elixirs, you get those added Emissary freebies.

 In other words: the amount given is roughly equivalent to getting one shard-worth of iton bits "in advance" (scaled to an extremely low level too).
 This seems to be very minimal impact to balance, especially when consumables become practically free early in the game with players being expected to have access to an unlimited stock of them.